backupbrew/switchbrew/Applet Manager services.md

 ### ReceiveMessage

 No input.
-Returns an output u32.
+Returns an output [\#AppletMessage](#AppletMessage "wikilink").
 Error 0x680 indicates no message is available.

 ### GetThisAppletKind